olamineZakaria/olamineZakaria/README.md

 ## About Me

-I'm a passionate IT student who's enthusiastic about exploring the ever-evolving world of technology.
+I'm a passionat IT student who's enthusiastic about exploring the ever-evolving world of technology.
 My journey in the realm of IT has been a thrilling ride, from dabbling in programming languages to diving deep into networking concepts.
 I believe in the power of technology to shape the future and solve real-world problems.

 ## Interests